IBM/virtualhelpdesk/README.md

 ### Watson Discovery comes to rescue

-When end users have any question/request that the virtual agent has not been trained to understand, it searches in the knowledge base through Watson Discovery service and presents relavant entries as suggestion(s) to the end users.
+When end users have any question/request that the virtual agent has not been trained to understand, it searches in the knowledge base through Watson Discovery service and presents relevant entries as suggestion(s) to the end users.

 For example, when you enter
 * can't connect to DB2